Research Sites and Groups

 - Researchers at the Macaulay Land Use Research Institute (MLURI) in

-models implemented in FEARLUS.
+studies to investigate the effects of floating-point errors in agent-based models implemented in FEARLUS.
 A summary of these efforts, with pointers to

 related papers and demos, can be accessed